 Select Device as Source.

 Browse for backup up media type File and add the .bak file location where the LTPP data file was unzipped.

 That should bring the database up in SQL Server.
 Once it is up, the tables (in Tables) will all have the schema prefix dbo (database owner) and have names like MON_HSS_% for profilometer data.
 Other LTPP reference tables will be included (Codes, Section_Coordinates, Data Dictionary (LTPPDD)).

 The LTPP program contains two major experiment types: the General Pavement Studies (GPS) which are comprised of pavement sections constructed before the LTPP program started, and the Specific Pavement Studies (SPS) which are the pavement sections designed and constructed specifically for the LTPP program.
 Here is a detailed list of the different studies:

-The “Find Sections” filtering feature in LTPP InfoPave gives users the option to select sections based on experiment type, state/province, etc. This filtering is available in various features of InfoPave such as Map, Data Selection and Download, Section Summary Report, Pavement Cross-Section Viewer, Manual Distress Survey Viewer, and Media.
+The “Find Sections” filtering feature in LTPP InfoPave gives users the option to select sections based on experiment type, state/province, etc. This filtering is available in various features of InfoPave such as Map, Data Selection and Download, Section Summary Report, Pavement Cross-Section Viewer, Manual Distress Survey Viewer, Analysis and Visualization.
 While using those features, you will be able to apply the “Experiment Type” to define the GPS or SPS experiment and “Location” filters to select the required State/Province.